RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Ideas.md

   sfz.
 Possible values could be "sfz1" or "clipped", "free".
 Perhaps there could also be some mode that does clip but at different (i.e. extended) values than what the sfz spec says.
 For example, the range for the width opcode may be extended to +-200% (sfz specifies the range to be +-100% which allows only stereo narrowing but not widening - which is a bit sad).
+Or maybe we should have for each opcode corresponding min/max opcodes such as min_cutoffN=20, max_cutoffN=20000 etc. defaulting to +-inf.
+These limits should perhaps also be enforced during modulation.
+But maybe it may also make sense to specify the modulation limits seperately.

 - param_quantize: Some of the parameters that sfz specifies to be integer can easily also admit float values.
 Examples for such parameters are tune, transpose, loop_start, loop_end.
 By